-HURRICANE WARNING: NOAA Weather Radio
+HURRICANE WARNING

 Hurricane conditions are expected within 36 hours.
-Complete your storm preparations and leave the area if directed to do so by the authorities.
+Complete your storm preparations and leave the area if directed to do so by authorities.

-- Listen to a NOAA Weather Radio for critical information from he National Weather Service (NWS). - Check your disaster supplies.
-Replace or restock as needed. - Bring in anything that can be picked up by the wind (bicycles, lawn furniture). - Close your windows, doors, and hurricane shutters, if you do not have hurricane shutters, close and board up all windows and doors with plywood.
+- · Listen to a NOAA Weather Radio for critical information from the National Weather Service(NWS). - · Check your disaster supplies.
+Replace or restock as needed. - · Bring in anything that can be picked up by the wind (bicycles, lawn furniture). - · Close your windows, doors, and hurricane shutters; If you do not have hurricane shutter, close and board up all windows and doors with plywood.